 Habitat and Ecology

-Its habitat is montane tropical rainforest, and individuals have been found in bromeliads.
+This arboreal species inhabits montane tropical rainforest, where individuals have been found in bromeliads and palm leaves.
 Its breeding habits are not known, though it presumably breeds by larval development.

 Red List Status